 Since time immemorial, all over the world, there has been one quest and that is the quest for coping with anger.
 I firmly believe that optimum lifestyle intervention or mind-body interventions are the only methods available today to cope with Anger.
 Each component of the word Anger can be represented as A-Agitation, N-Negativity, G-Grief, E-Enmity (Hostility) and R-Revenge.
 (When transformed, then Anger gets represented by A-Agility, N-Nobility, G-Gratitude, E-Efficiency and Excellence and R-Respect and Reverence.)

 Anger is defined as a negative physical, mental, emotional, psychological and environmental response (expressing poison) to any negative stressful situation.
 If not managed well, it may be disastrous and fatal not only for an individual, but for a family, community, society or nation.

 Mismanaged anger and rage are the major causes of conflict in our personal and professional relationships, which ultimately lead to diseases such as heart attack, high blood pressure, stroke, etc. As we all know, heart attacks are one of the most common causes of death.
-This is why you may find it to be worth your time to learn CPR at a place like Coast2Coast in Toronto.

 Is Anger Management Necessary?

 Anger management is necessary to have optimum health.
 Even one fit of anger may precipitate a heart attack, an episode of angina, an episode of significant high blood pressure, stroke or paralysis, palpitation, restlessness, sleeplessness, hyper acidity, and a breach in relationship.
 It is, therefore, necessary that we must adopt all the techniques to manage anger in such a manner that it has no deleterious effect on our system.